gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Right now, our `HybridGenerator` class has a constructor but no complete method to make this list of cores.
 Therefore, we need to create this method.

-If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `def _create_cores`.
+If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `_create_cores`.
 This is the method we will use to create our list of cores.

 ---